 Bosque del Apache is one of my favorite locations and I know it well.
 We’ll get you to the right places at the right times so you — and your images — fully benefit from the non-stop action taking place amidst these gorgeous desert mountain landscapes.

-This tour offers lots of chances to perfect your flight photography skills as well as opportunities to “play” with the effects lighting has on images.
-Though, honestly, this experience is so wonderful from a natural beauty perspective that you might forget all you know — or want to know — and just grin and stare (the morning “blast off,” especially, can take your breath away!).
+This Bosque photo tour offers lots of chances to perfect your flight photography skills as well as opportunities to “play” with the effects lighting has on images.
+Though, honestly, this experience is so wonderful from a natural-beauty perspective that you might forget all you know — or want to know — and just grin and stare.

-Nearly 60,000 acres of restored wetlands bordering the Rio Grande provide multitudes of wintering birds with wintertime refuge.
-Other birds of note include: Gambel’s Quail, Pintails, American Widgeons, Mallards, Northern Harriers, Ross’s Goose, Canada Geese, Roadrunners, and –if lucky– Bald Eagles.
-In addition, we hope to spot the endangered Aplomado Falcon, a species first re-introduced to the region in 2006 following a successful captive-breeding program.
-We’ll also keep our eyes peeled for Mule Deer, Bobcats, and gorgeous, winter-coated Coyotes.
+Nearly 60,000 acres of restored wetlands bordering the Rio Grande provide multitudes of birds with wintertime refuge.
+Birds of note include: Gambel’s Quail, Pintails, American Widgeons, Mallards, Northern Harriers, Ross’s Goose, Canada Geese, Roadrunners, and –if really lucky– Bald Eagles.

 WHAT YOU CAN LEARN ON THIS TOUR: